makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   * dispositions, which are slightly more stable than states and reflect the tendencies of humans to behave in certain ways and finally
   * traits, which are
-    long term stable characteristics (Park+ 2014).
+    long term stable characteristics (Park+ 2014)
 * The ten dimensions of PsychEmb are
-  Valence (VAL), Arousal (ARO), Openness (OPE), Consciousness (CON), Extraversion (EXT), Agreeableness (AGR), Neuroticism (NEU), Anger (ANG), Anxiety (ANX), and Depression (DEP), each represented with scalar values.
+  Valence (VAL), Arousal (ARO), Openness (OPE), Consciousness (CON), Extraversion (EXT), Agreeableness (AGR), Neuroticism (NEU), Anger (ANG), Anxiety (ANX), and Depression (DEP), each represented with scalar values
-* After extracting self-supervised PsychEmb dimensions for each segment across both datasets, we perform a 80:10:10 (train/val/test) split.
+* After extracting self-supervised PsychEmb dimensions for each segment across both datasets, we perform a 80:10:10 (train/val/test) split

 # 4 Methodology